now-run/now/README.md

-`now` tries to minimize the ammount of *syntax* developers have to learn, so instead of complicating the parser with lots of different symbols, it implements a elegant way of writing things that fits better as **infix notation**, like mathematical operations, comparisons, etc.
+`now` tries to minimize the ammount of *syntax* developers have to learn, so instead of complicating the parser with lots of different symbols, it implements an elegant way of writing things that fits better as **infix notation**, like mathematical operations, comparisons, etc.

 ```